 We want to see more culturally diverse actors, screen producers, published writers, musicians, visual artists, dancers, as well as more culturally diverse arts professionals in decision-making roles in Australia’s creative sectors.
 This requires organisational and structural change.
 In order to support organisations to make these changes, we are creating a website with links to available resources.
 However rather than providing a simple list of links, we are curating resources and providing reviews and interpretations on how and when they may be used, clustered around clear calls to action.

-Diversity Arts Australia (DARTS) is partnering with the British Council, Creative Victoria, Create NSW, the Institute of Creative and Cultural Entrepreneurship at Goldsmiths University of London, and Western Sydney University (WSU) on the project.
+Diversity Arts Australia (DARTS) is partnering with the British Council, Creative Victoria, Create NSW and Western Sydney University (WSU) on the project.